 XYO Network (XYO)

-Focused on geospatial data.
-Uses decentralized devices to verify the location of users and objects.
+Focuses on geospatial data, using a decentralized network of devices to validate locations of users and assets.

 iExec RLC (RLC)